Roseinfire/HtmlS/README.md

 However, you can support HtmlScript on Ko-fi. <br>

 ### About installation
-As your page is built with cross-site script, it will not work if HtmlScript isn't accessible. <br>
+As your page is built with cross-site script, page will not work if HtmlScript isn't accessible. <br>
-So, the better idea is download HtmlScript to your project folder. <br>
+So, the better idea is install HtmlScript to your project folder. <br>
 To run script from a folder, you need a special attribute `host` set to HtmlScript path include domain.
 ```HTML
 <html host="https://website.com/path">